Telecommunications Reform Package

-The Statutory Infrastructure Provider (SIP) obligations ensure that all Australian premises are able to access superfast broadband services (25 Mbps or better), and makes NBN Co the default ‘infrastructure provider of last resort’.
-There will be a requirement on NBN Co to connect premises and supply wholesale broadband services on reasonable request.
+The Statutory Infrastructure Provider (SIP) obligations ensure that all Australian premises are able to access superfast broadband services (25 Megabits per second (Mbps) or better).
+There will be a requirement on NBN Co Limited (NBN Co) to connect premises and supply wholesale broadband services on reasonable request.
 NBN Co will become the SIP for areas as it rolls out its network and it will be the default SIP for all of Australia after the NBN is declared built and fully operational.

 Other network providers can also be SIPs where appropriate.
 For example, where they have contracts to service premises in a new real estate development.

-While SIPs will be able to offer a range of products, they will have to offer a standard broadband service with peak speeds of at least 25 Mbps download and 5 Mbps upload.
-On fixed line and fixed wireless networks, SIPs’ standard services will also have to support voice services for consumers.
+While SIPs will be able to offer a range of products, they will be required to offer a standard broadband service with peak speeds of at least 25 Mbps download and 5 Mbps upload.
+On fixed-line and fixed wireless networks, SIPs' standard services will also be required to support voice services for consumers.

 The Minister for Communications will be able to make standards, rules and benchmarks that could set out more detailed requirements, such as timeframes for providing access and rectifying faults.
-SIPs have to comply with these standards, rules or benchmarks.
+SIPs will be required to comply with these standards, rules and benchmarks.

 The Australian Communications and Media Authority will monitor and enforce the SIP arrangements.
 It will also maintain a public register of SIP areas and SIPs.

 2. Regional Broadband Scheme

-The Government is establishing a Regional Broadband Scheme (RBS) to ensure there are long-term sustainable funding arrangements in place to provide broadband services to Australians in regional and remote areas.
+The Government is establishing a Regional Broadband Scheme (RBS) to ensure transparent and sustainable funding for essential broadband services in regional, rural and remote Australia.

-nbn’s fixed wireless and satellite networks provide broadband access to almost a million homes and businesses across regional Australia.
-However, these networks are very expensive and are estimated to incur losses of $9.8 billion over 30 years.
-Currently these losses are funded from an opaque internal cross-subsidy from nbn’s profitable fixed line networks.
+NBN Co's fixed wireless and satellite networks provide broadband access to around one million homes and businesses across regional Australia.
+However, these networks are very expensive and are estimated to incur net losses of $9.8 billion over 30 years.
+Currently these losses are funded by an opaque internal cross-subsidy from NBN Co's profitable fixed-line networks.

-The RBS makes this cross-subsidy transparent and requires other competing fixed line networks to contribute to the cost of funding broadband for regional Australia.
+The RBS makes this cross-subsidy transparent and requires other competing fixed-line networks to contribute to the cost of funding broadband in regional Australia.